mcyaputra/Company-Performance-Analysis-using-SQL/README.md

 ## Analysis (Role playing as an analyst in the company)

+### Analysis 1
-1. Prior to the annual review of Northwind's pricing strategy, Product team wants to look at the products currently being offered, we were asked to provide list of:
+Prior to the annual review of Northwind's pricing strategy, Product team wants to look at the products currently being offered, we were asked to provide list of:

 A. Product name
 B. Product unit price